raimon49/pip-licenses/README.md

  Django  2.0.2    BSD      A high-level Python Web framework that encourages rapid development and clean, pragmatic design. pytz    2017.3   MIT      World timezone definitions, modern and historical
 ```

+### Option: with-license-file

+When executed with the `--with-license-file` option, output the location of the package's license file on disk and the full contents of that file.
+Due to the length of these fields, this option is best paired with `--format-json`.

 ### Option: ignore-packages